12 Best Sales Methodologies & Customer-Centric Selling Systems

 7. Close on the buyer’s timeline rather than the seller’s timeline.

-The whole concept of customer-centric selling is selling based on your customer’s best interests and specific dilemmas.
+One common mistake I often find with novice sales reps is that they work on their terms and schedule.
+Customer-centric selling is based on your customer’s best interests and specific dilemmas.
 Getting there isn’t always going to be easy, quick, or straightforward.

 Don’t press your customers to stick to your schedule.
 Ideally, you’ll be able to help your customer come to a resolution on a schedule that works for both of you.
 But ultimately, it’s their solution.
 It’s their business.
 So, it’s going to have to happen on their time.